babashka/sci/doc/interrupt.md

 # Bounding execution with `:interrupt-fn`

+> [!WARNING]
+> This is an experimental feature that may change based on user feedback.
+Keep an eye on the CHANGELOG for changes.

 SCI supports passing a zero arg `:interrupt-fn` to its options, which is called on every `fn` (and `loop/recur`) body entry.
 Using this hook you can cancel evaluation after a certain number of iterations, check `Thread/interrupted`, etc. A demo: